 WMHS Schwab Family Cancer Center Gives Patients Access to National Clinical Trials

-Patients receiving care at Western Maryland Health System’s Schwab Family Cancer Center have access to clinical trials that test new treatments, investigate new ways of preventing cancer, screen patients for earlier diagnosis, and monitor the quality of life and psychological impact of cancer.
+Patients receiving care at UPMC Western Maryland’s Schwab Family Cancer Center have access to clinical trials that test new treatments, investigate new ways of preventing cancer, screen patients for earlier diagnosis, and monitor the quality of life and psychological impact of cancer.